BlinkID/blinkid-android/README.md

 There is also a method for controlling the delay of the **"Show help?" tooltip** that is shown above the help button.
 The button itself will be shown if the previous method for showing onboarding is true.
 The method for setting the delay length of the tooltip is [`BlinkIdUISettings.setShowTooltipTimeIntervalMs(boolean showTooltipTimeIntervalMs)`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/uisettings/BaseBlinkIdUiSettings.html#setShowIntroductionDialog(long)).
 Time parameter is set in milliseconds.
 The default setting of the delay is 12 seconds (12000 milliseconds).
-## <a name="documentUiComponent"></a> `DocumentUISettings`
+## <a name="document-ui-component"></a> `DocumentUISettings`

 [`DocumentUISettings`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/uisettings/DocumentUISettings.html) launches activity that uses `BlinkIdOverlayController` with alternative UI.
 It is best suited for scanning single document side of various card documents and it shouldn't be used with combined recognizers as it provides no user instructions on when to switch to the back side.

-## <a name="legacyDocumentVerifyUiComponent"></a> `LegacyDocumentVerificationUISettings`
+## <a name="legacy-document-verify-ui-component"></a> `LegacyDocumentVerificationUISettings`

 [`LegacyDocumentVerificationUISettings`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/uisettings/LegacyDocumentVerificationUISettings.html) launches activity that uses `BlinkIdOverlayController` with alternative UI.
 It is best suited for **combined recognizers** because it manages scanning of multiple document sides in the single camera opening and guides the user through the scanning process.
 It can also be used for single side scanning of ID cards, passports, driver's licenses, etc.
 ## <a name="translation"></a> Translation and localization

 Strings used within built-in activities and overlays can be localized to any language.
-If you are using `RecognizerRunnerView` ([see this chapter for more information](#recognizerRunnerView)) in your custom scan activity or fragment, you should handle localization as in any other Android app. `RecognizerRunnerView` does not use strings nor drawables, it only uses assets from `assets/microblink` folder.
+If you are using `RecognizerRunnerView` ([see this chapter for more information](#recognizer-runner-view)) in your custom scan activity or fragment, you should handle localization as in any other Android app. `RecognizerRunnerView` does not use strings nor drawables, it only uses assets from `assets/microblink` folder.
 Those assets must not be touched as they are required for recognition to work correctly.

 However, if you use our built-in activities or overlays, they will use resources packed within `LibBlinkID.aar` to display strings and images on top of the camera view.
 We have already prepared strings for several languages which you can use out of the box.
 You can also [modify those strings](#stringChanging), or you can [add your own language](#addLanguage).